-Installing outdoor shutters to the building façade requires either nails, screws, or bolts that permanently secure the shutters in a fixed open position.
+Installing outdoor shutters to the building façade requires either screws or bolts that permanently secure the shutters in a fixed open position.
 The selected fastener should be corrosion resistant to ensure the longest possible life.
-Nails are the least desirable selection because they can become loose over time.
-There is also risk of damaging the face of the shutter when pounding with a hammer, and because the head of the nail will lay flush with the front of the shutter it is difficult to conceal.
-Hot dipped galvanized steel bolts are the most substantial of the three options, but are often more bulky than necessary to install exterior shutters.
+Nails are not recommended because they can become loose over time, and there is a risk of damaging the face of the shutter when pounding with a hammer.
+Hot dipped galvanized steel bolts are the most substantial option, but are often more bulky than necessary to install exterior shutters.
 The head of a bolt will likely sit proud of the shutter face resulting in an unsightly appearance.
-We recommend high-quality stainless steel or deck screws with a lifetime polymer coating for wood siding.
-Most screw heads are designed to self counter sink.
+High-quality exterior grade stainless steel or deck screws with a lifetime polymer coating for wood siding are recommended.
+Some screw heads are designed to self counter sink.

 Pre-drill small pilot holes in all four corners of the exterior shutter.
 Be cognizant of the siding material to which the shutters will attach.
 A wood surface will require little preparation.
-Aluminum, vinyl, and stucco will need a sturdy backing to receive a screw, bolt, or nail.
-Brick surfaces receive specialized masonry screw and predrilling with corresponding wall anchors best.
+Aluminum, vinyl, and stucco will need a sturdy backing to receive a screw or bolt.
+Pre-drill brick surfaces to receive receive speciality anchors and masonry screws.

-Shutters installed tight to the building may trap water between the two surfaces, which can be damaging to both.
+Outdoor shutters installed permanently against the building may trap water between the two surfaces, which can be damaging to both.
 A narrow ¼ inch gap is sufficient to allow moisture to escape and evaporate.
 Rubber washers or another non-corrosive spacer can be used to ensure adequate ventilation.

-Screw or nail heads must be filled and painted to prevent water from penetrating the shutter.
+Screw or bolt heads need to be painted to prevent water from penetrating the shutter.
 Countersink the screw head and fill

 Optional clear Polycarbonate brackets accompany exterior composite shutters for fixed mount installation.
 These brackets are specifically suited for composite shutters and can not be used with wood.

-Outside panels are made operable with the addition of exterior shutter hinges can rotate open to the side of the window or closed over the window face.
-One leaf of the hinge screws to the shutter, while the other leaf adheres to the building.
+Outside panels paired with operable exterior shutter hinges can rotate open to the side of the window or closed over the window face.
+One leaf of the hinge adheres to the shutter, while the other leaf, or pintle, braces to the building.